Report: Downed power lines sparked deadly California fires

 In the Mendocino blaze, investigators said Potter Valley experienced wind speeds up to 67 mph, causing many tree branches to fall, triggering numerous 911 calls reporting fires.

 “An arc from a conductor was witnessed along with the start of a vegetation fire,” the report said.
 A second fire also was “from an overhead conductor.”
-The two sparked a third, merged, and burned 10 miles (16.09 kilometers), the report said.

-A responding firefighter said in the report that the smoke was blowing sideways and he had to veer around numerous tree branches in the road to get to the fire area.
+The two sparked a third, merged, and burned 10 miles (16 kilometers), the report said.
+A responding firefighter said the smoke was blowing sideways and he had to veer around numerous tree branches in the road to get to the fire area.

+One homeowner told the firefighter “he saw a tree illuminate when the conductors arced.”

+Another property owner told Fire Captain Specialist Eric Bettger “he saw a flash to the east and saw the conductors come down. … He said the fire crossed the road within seconds.”

+Dodd has introduced legislation that would require electric utilities to update wildfire plans to determine when they need to cut power to lines during harsh weather and boost infrastructure.

+PG&E announced in October that it would start switching off power to minimize sparks in vulnerable areas during times of extreme fire danger after local officials and fire survivors had urged the cutoffs after deadly blazes.
+PG&E and some other state utilities previously have resisted it, arguing that cutting off power carries its own risks, including to patients dependent on electrical equipment.

-CalFire investigators are still probing other fires in October and December.
+CalFire investigators are still probing other fires in October and December, including the deadliest blaze in Napa and Sonoma Counties, which PG&E has argued was started by wires belonging to a private homeowner.

-Associated Press writer Don Thompson in Sacramento contributed to this report.
+Thompson contributed to this report from Sacramento, Calif.